-She served as an appointed member of the American Council on Education's Women Network Executive Council, a national advisory council to the Women's State Network.
-She chairs the council’s New Initiative Committee which is leading the Moving the Needle Initiative aimed at increasing the national awareness of the economic and social benefits of, and therefore importance of, greater diversity in leadership.
+She served as an appointed member of the American Council on Education's Women Network Executive Council, a national advisory council to the Women's State Network, where she chaired the council’s New Initiative Committee which led its Moving the Needle Initiative aimed at increasing the national awareness of the economic and social benefits of, and therefore importance of, greater diversity in leadership.
 She also joined other academic leaders from the U.S. and abroad to discuss the status of women leaders in society when she was invited to participate in two Oxford Round Tables.

-In Texas, she serves on the Executive Committee of the Texas Federal Tax Institute.
+In Texas, she currently serves on the Executive Committee of the Texas Federal Tax Institute.
 Appointed by the Supreme Court of Texas, she served on the Professional Ethics Committee of the State Bar of Texas.
 She is an elected member of the Texas Bar Foundation.
 She is an alumnae of the Leadership Texas, as well as the Leadership America program.
 She was selected as a Woman of Distinction by the Blue Bonnet Council of Girl Scouts.
 She was founding co-chair the Texas Women in Higher Education, Inc.

 She writes and speaks on tax, business, non-profit and leadership topics and she is frequently asked to give motivational speeches to youth delivering a message that emphasizes the importance of education, commitment and perseverance in pursuing their dreams.